 Once you get to this point, a fertility specialist will want to run a full fertility workup on both you and your partner to see where the complication(s) originates.
 This series of tests can raise alarm bells when couples falsely envision multiple, expensive tests that their insurance may not cover.
 DO NOT BE ALARMED!

-In most cases, couples will only need a few diagnostic procedures performed to run a semen analysis in the male and to evaluate the ovulatory, uterine and tubal status in the female, none of which are expensive.
+In most cases, couples will only need a few diagnostic procedures performed to run a semen analysis in the male and to evaluate the ovulatory, uterine and tubal status in the female.
 However, there are situations where further testing and diagnostic evaluation may be necessary, in which case we will recommend additional testing.

-Here is a list of the six most common infertility tests:
+Here is a list of the six common infertility tests

-- Ovarian Reserve Testing (ORT).
-The remaining tests will be performed on the female half of the equation.
-First and foremost, your doctor will perform a test to see if you have a low egg reserve.
-The doctor will test FSH and estradiol levels on the third day of your cycle.
-You will be given a dose of clomiphene citrate, which stimulates egg maturity/release, and then she’ll test FSH and estradiol levels again on day 10 to see if further tests are required.
+Your doctor will perform a test to see if you have a low egg reserve by testing FSH and estradiol levels.
+You will be given a dose of clomiphene citrate, which stimulates egg maturity/release, and then she’ll test FSH and estradiol levels again to see if further tests are required.

-- Hysterosalpingogram (HSG).
-This is a special version of an X-Ray which will provide a detailed image of your uterus and fallopian tubes.
-Your doctor will use dye to test whether or not your fallopian tubes are blocked, which is one of the most common reasons for infertility and can occur for a variety of reasons, ranging from congenital abnormalities to endometriosis or scarring.
+HSG is a special version of an X-Ray which will provide a detailed image of your uterus and fallopian tubes.
+Your doctor will use dye to test whether or not your fallopian tubes are blocked.
+Blocked tubes is one of the more common reasons for infertility.
+It can occur for a variety of reasons, ranging from congenital abnormalities to endometriosis or scarring.

-- Ultrasound.
-An ultrasound is a relatively inexpensive test that can provide a wealth of information, including any abnormalities in the shape of your cervix or uterus, the presence of endometriosis, polyps or fibroid tumors, and multiple other anatomical, structural or medical issues that may be a source of infertility.
+An ultrasound is a relatively inexpensive test that can provide a wealth of information, including any abnormalities in the shape of your cervix or uterus, the presence of endometriosis, polyps or fibroid tumors, and multiple other anatomical, structural problems.

 Are you concerned about your ability to conceive a baby?
 Schedule an appointment with RRC and we’ll follow a conservative and standardized approach to determine the cause with as few tests as possible.